Self-similar signed growth-fragmentations

 \section{Introduction}

-Markovian growth-fragmentation processes were first introduced in \cite{B}.
+Markovian growth-fragmentation processes were first introduced in \cite{Ber-GF}.
 They describe a system of positive masses, starting from a unique cell called the Eve cell, which may evolve over time, and suddenly split into a mother cell and a daughter cell.
-This happens with conservation of mass at splittings: the total of the mother and daughter masses after dislocation is equal to the mass of the mother cell right before.
-The latter daughter cells then evolve independently one of the others, with the same stochastic evolution as the mother cell, thereafter dividing in the same way, and giving birth to granddaughter cells, and so on.
+This happens with conservation of mass at dislocations: the sum of the mother and daughter masses after dislocation is equal to the mass of the mother cell right before.
+The latter daughter cells then evolve independently of each other, with the same stochastic evolution as the mother cell, thereafter dividing in the same way, and giving birth to granddaughter cells, and so on.
 Thus, newborn particles arise according to the \emph{negative} jumps of the mass of the mother cell.

 Self-similar growth-fragmentation processes form a rich subclass of such models and have been extensively studied in the seminal article \cite{BBCK}.
 Natural genealogical martingales in particular arise from the so-called additive martingales in the branching random walk setting (see the Lecture notes \cite{ZShi}).
 These martingales depend on exponents which can be found as the roots of the growth-fragmentation \emph{cumulant function} $\kappa$.
 Performing the corresponding change of measure, \cite{BBCK} then completely describes the \emph{spinal decomposition} of the growth-fragmentation cell system.
-Under the new tilted probability measure, all the cells roughly behave as in the original cell system, except for the Eve cell, which behaves as some tweaked version of it.
+Under the new tilted probability measure, all the cells roughly behave as in the original cell system, except for the Eve cell, which behaves as some tilted version of it.